Nessrinee/Nessrinee/README.md

 # Hi, I'm Nesrine 👋

-**Cloud & Platform Engineer** based in Tunisia 🇹🇳 — open to relocation across Europe (Netherlands · Belgium · Luxembourg · Switzerland · Ireland)
+**Cloud & Platform Engineer** based in Tunisia 🇹🇳 — open to international relocation and visa-sponsored opportunities across Europe and North America.

 I design, automate, and operate production infrastructure with a focus on **Kubernetes**, **AWS**, **Terraform**, and **GitOps**.
 4+ years building cloud-native platforms that are reliable, scalable, and secure.